 The 8-bit comparator continuously compares TCNT0 with the Output Compare Registers (OCR0A and OCR0B).
 Whenever TCNT0 equals OCR0A or OCR0B, the comparator signals a match.
 A match will set the Output Compare Flag (OCF0A or OCF0B) at the next timer clock cycle.
 If the corresponding interrupt is enabled, the Output Compare Flag generates an Output Compare interrupt.
 The Output Compare Flag is automatically cleared when the interrupt is executed.
 Alternatively, the flag can be cleared by software by writing a logical one to its I/O bit location.
-The Waveform Generator uses the match signal to generate an output according to operating mode set by the WGM02:0 bits and Compare Output mode (COM0x1:0) bits.
+The Waveform Generator uses the match signal to generate an output according to operating mode set by the WGM0[2:0] bits and Compare Output mode (COM0x[1:0]) bits.
 The max and bottom signals are used by the Waveform Generator for handling the special cases of the extreme values in some modes of operation.
-See "Modes of Operation" on page 74.
+See "Modes of Operation" on page 73.

-Figure 11-3 shows a block diagram of the Output Compare unit.
+Figure 11-3 on page 71 shows a block diagram of the Output Compare unit.